Ardrossan: Roads and bus services

 Ardrossan is linked to Glasgow via the A737 road and to Ayr via the A78 road.
 The A78 Three Towns Bypass opened in December 2004 and has provided an improvement to local transport links, reducing local travelling times.
 The bypass has diverted heavier traffic from the Three Towns.
 Bus services to the town are operated primarily by Stagecoach West Scotland.

 Ferry services

 A regular ferry service from Ardrossan to Brodick on the Isle of Arran has run since 1834.
 The ferry departs every two hours and 45 minutes Monday–Saturday and takes 55 minutes.
 A ferry service to Campbeltown started on 23 May 2013.

+In February 2024, concerns were raised about the long-term future of ferry services from Ardrossan to Arran and Campbeltown following the permanent closure by Peel Ports of the Irish Berth at Ardrossan Harbour, which had been used as a secondary berth by Caledonian MacBrayne.
+The closure was condemned by CalMac chief executive Robbie Drummond and Arran residents.

 In the past Ardrossan had ferry services to Belfast, and, in summer, to the Isle of Man.
 The Belfast run was operated by the Burns and Laird Line and its last scheduled service was in 1976.
 The last ship to sail the route was MV Lion, which was the largest car ferry to operate from Ardrossan.
 The Isle of Man run was operated by the Isle of Man Steam Packet Company during the summer season, and its last service was in 1985, however Caledonian MacBrayne experimented with a smaller vessel for a couple of seasons, which ran one return service per week.